 Rosalyn joined the firm in 2014, after spending three years in local government.
-She works as a solicitor in Thrings' Planning and Environmental team, assisting Partner and Head of Planning, Alex Madden.
+She works as an associate solicitor in Thrings' Planning and Environmental team, assisting Partner and Head of Planning, Alex Madden.

 Rosalyn advises on a range of contentious matters including planning appeals and enforcement notice appeals; planning-related judicial review and High Court challenges; planning prosecutions; planning objections; and advising on the statutory nuisance regime.